Dutch orthography: Apostrophe

 As in English, an apostrophe is used to mark omission of a part of word or several words:

-Contrary to the city of Den Haag, ’s-Hertogenbosch has decided to retain the more formal orthography of its name for common communication like road signing.
+Contrary to the city of Den Haag, 's-Hertogenbosch (also known colloquially as (Den Bosch) has decided to retain the more formal orthography of its name for common communication like road signing.

 Except in all caps, the letter immediately following a word-initial apostrophe is not capitalised.
 If necessary, the second word is capitalised instead: